Mozo guides

 • Less flexibility.
 A term deposit is low risk – but the flip side is that it’s not a very flexible savings option.
 Other products with comparable rates, such as high interest savings accounts, offer much more in terms of flexible features and options.

 • No bonus interest.
 Some savings accounts have introductory or bonus interest rates that allow you to earn a higher rate based on the conditions set.
 Term deposits generally don’t have this.
-However, banks like Judo do offer a loyalty bonus rate
+(However, some do offer loyalty bonuses)

 • Rollover terms are often less competitive.
-If you forget to make plans for your money after your term deposit matures, it could roll over into another term.
-This rollover term often comes with a rock-bottom interest rate attached, and you’ll have to pay the early withdrawal penalty to get out of it.
+If you forget to make plans for your money after your term deposit matures, it could roll over into another term at a lower interest rate than average.

 Is a term deposit safe?